-• Shelf exam; EM Case Files, Amboss, practice NBMEs, Rosh Review QBank, Anki Decks, and Pretest Emergency Med are helpful resources.
+• Shelf exam: EM Case Files, Amboss, practice NBMEs, Rosh Review QBank, Anki Decks, and Pretest Emergency Med are helpful resources.

-- Resources for forming differentials: DxSaurus app, WikiEM. - EM Basic podcast was helpful, especially the episode about presentations. - As you make differentials, start an online resource you can refer back to. - Keep your differential broad.
+- Resources for forming differentials: DxSaurus app, WikiEM. - EM Basic podcast was helpful, especially the episode about presentations. - EMRA Basics you can get for free as a student. - As you make differentials, start an online resource you can refer back to. - Keep your differential broad.
 This is a fun rotation to review all of what you have learned across third year clerkships. - Always ask yourself, what are the most serious diagnoses I wouldn't want to miss?
 If there is high enough concern for these, come up with the tests you need to do to rule them out. - Present a concrete plan "put your nickel down" even if you aren't 100% sure.
 This is how you learn!
 And there is often more than one "correct" path for patient care. - Ask for feedback at the close of each shift, as well as one concrete thing to work on. - You will be expected to be reasonably independent on this rotation know your limits (ABCDEs and get help if something is amiss).
 You won't be the primary provider for high acuity patients but try to jump in and help and learn something from observing their care. - This rotation is procedure-heavy, so jump in!
 Practice is the only way to improve.
 Ask for instruction if you are unsure or have a nurse oversee you on your first IVs. - Presentations are generally concise on this rotation, but it never hurts to ask an attending their preference at the start of the shift. - Be enthusiastic about signing up for patients.
-Try to pick up additional patients as you grow more adept at balancing a heavier patient load. - This is a great opportunity to hone multitasking skills and develop a system for keeping track of patient needs and prioritizing accordingly. - Follow up on ALL labs and images. - Remember that the final exam includes both pediatric and adult emergency medicine, regardless of what your clinical site focus may have been. - Review ACLS protocols and EKG reading.
+Try to pick up additional patients as you grow more adept at balancing a heavier patient load. - This is a great opportunity to hone multitasking skills and develop a system for keeping track of patient needs and prioritizing accordingly. - Follow up on ALL labs and images. - Remember that the final exam includes both pediatric and adult emergency medicine, regardless of what your clinical site focus may have been. - Review ACLS protocols and EKG reading. - Think about life and limb threats for every patient that you can. - Try to set goals for yourself because the 8 hour shifts can go by surprisingly fast (on some rotations you have a ton of autonomy and learning how to advance your patient care forward is a difficult skill!)